CKSK-jp/boggle-game/README.md

 - Scores are saved server side using session
 - Timed Games will be saved in both localStorage and server side sessions

-**Technologies Used:** HTML, CSS, JavaScript, Flask, Axios, Python, Unittest
+**Technologies Used:** sessionStorage, Jquery, Flask, Axios, Unittest

 ## TODO
 Implement timer